-It does not matter to the users what kind of technology, in the UI or Backend, you have used while developing the app if the users are not able to perform the activity for which they are using the app.
+It does not matter to the users what kind of technology, in the UI or Backend, you have used while developing the app if the users are unable to perform the activity for which they are using the app.

 If the UI is not intuitive, easy to navigate and simple, users will find it hard to finish their tasks.
 This increases the churn rate of your apps.

 The complexity of the apps’ functions adds complexities to the UI also.
-It is important to make the UI as simpler and UX as smother as possible.
+It is important to make the UI as simple and UX as smooth as possible.

 Traditional UI Development Methods

 As UI development was not a largely discussed topic at that time, there wasn’t enough research available on the internet.
 So, many developers used to develop UI based on their knowledge and experience.
 Suppose a developer completes the development and you get to see the UI, but you find a major problem in it.
-The developer has to again make those changes based on your brief sent on email or discussed on the call.
-And, if there is any gap in the understanding of those changes, it will again increase the lead time – causing the delay in the delivery of the project.
+The developer has to again make those changes based on your brief sent by email or discussed on the call.
+If there is any gap in the understanding of those changes, it will again increase the lead time – causing a delay in the delivery of the project.

 Developing UI based on a reference UI

-Many times developers used to copy the UI of similar products.
+Many times developers copy the UI of similar products.
 The major problem in this approach is the lack of understanding of the effectiveness of that UI.
-Copying a strategy without studying it, is not good for any organization.
-Any problem in the copied UI can result in a very high churn rate and effectively decreasing the ROI.
+Copying a strategy without studying it is not good for any organisation.
+Any problem in the copied UI can result in a very high churn rate and effectively decrease the ROI.